+Source?

+However, occupations such as economic policy/economist, performance/policy analysts and others were of least representations, respectively.
+Very few of respondents were engaged in the disability support and single mothering, as their occupation.

+Occupation of respondents in Australia

-Similarly, Table 4 categorises the occupations of West Africans who participated in this study in Australia.
+Table 3 categorises the occupations of West Africans who participated in this study in Australia.
 Comparatively, the table shows that the proportion of disability supports, and support workers were by far the most represented in Australia than the representation which they had in West Africa.
-Additionally, there were more nursing, nursing students and students in Australia than what was reported for West Africa.
-Of note, although some of the participants were unemployed in West Africa during the EVD epidemic, all stated that they were gainfully employed in Australia during the COVID-19 pandemic.

 Table 3 Occupation in Australia (n=32)